G. H. Hardy: Work

 Hardy is credited with reforming British mathematics by bringing rigour into it, which was previously a characteristic of French, Swiss and German mathematics.
 British mathematicians had remained largely in the tradition of applied mathematics, in thrall to the reputation of Isaac Newton (see Cambridge Mathematical Tripos).
 Hardy was more in tune with the cours d'analyse methods dominant in France, and aggressively promoted his conception of pure mathematics, in particular against the hydrodynamics that was an important part of Cambridge mathematics.

+Hardy preferred to work only 4 hours every day on mathematics, spending the rest of the day talking, playing cricket, and other gentlemanly activities.

 From 1911, he collaborated with John Edensor Littlewood, in extensive work in mathematical analysis and analytic number theory.
 This (along with much else) led to quantitative progress on Waring's problem, as part of the Hardy–Littlewood circle method, as it became known.
 In prime number theory, they proved results and some notable conditional results.
 This was a major factor in the development of number theory as a system of conjectures; examples are the first and second Hardy–Littlewood conjectures.
 Hardy's collaboration with Littlewood is among the most successful and famous collaborations in mathematical history.
 In a 1947 lecture, the Danish mathematician Harald Bohr reported a colleague as saying, "Nowadays, there are only three really great English mathematicians: Hardy, Littlewood, and Hardy–Littlewood."